Bezpieczny Bank nr 2 (71) 2018, s. 137-156

 This study is a part of research trend assessing auditors’ independence.
 The purpose of it was twofold.
 Firstly, to determine if there exists significant dependence between business continuity evidenced by bankruptcies and going-concern warnings paragraphs (GCW) in auditors’ opinion.
 Secondly, to examine possible interrelation of existence GCW in auditors’ opinion and non-audit fees earned by these auditors.
 The research question for this paper is whether banks and other creditors may still base on financial statements and auditor’s opinions.
 To the limitation that the aim of this paper was not to give clear answer which measure of going-concern risk is most appropriate, it presents outcomes of an investigation of a sample of companies quoted on Warsaw Stock Exchange (Poland) main market, that submitted request for bankruptcy to the court register between January 1, 2009 and December 31, 2013.

-audit opinion, going-concern, credit risk, financial statement quality, disclosures
+Key words: audit opinion, going-concern, credit risk, financial statement quality, disclosures

 Pełny tekst artykułu w pdf: